 Men without prostate cancer may also have these symptoms as part of aging.
 In men without prostate cancer, treatments to raise testosterone levels can help relieve these symptoms.
 Because testosterone helps prostate cancer grow, these treatments are not an option for men with prostate cancer.

-Men who have received androgen ablation therapy (treatment that stops the production of testosterone) have a higher risk of developing osteoporosis.
-Androgen ablation therapies include medications that stop the body from producing testosterone or orchiectomy (surgery to remove the testicles).
+Men who have received androgen ablation therapy have a higher risk of developing osteoporosis.
+Androgen ablation therapy is treatment to stop the production of testosterone.
+Options include medications to stop the body from producing testosterone or a surgery called orchiectomy to remove the testicles.

-Most research on osteoporosis has focused on preventing this condition in women because osteoporosis is much more common in women than men.
+Most research on osteoporosis has focused on preventing this condition in women because it is more common in women.
 Doctors are studying if osteoporosis treatments should be different for men because men's hormone levels are different.

 - Perform weight-bearing exercise, such as walking 20 to 30 minutes each day.